 - COMPANY HEADQUARTERS LOCATION: Japan

-The researcher with the handle n0b0dy sent information to NCCIC, leading to the discovery of this vulnerability.
+The researcher with the handle n0b0dy sent information to CISA, leading to the discovery of this vulnerability.

-Omron has recommended applying the following workarounds for mitigation:
+Omron has recommended applying the following for further mitigation:

 - Remove or restrict directories listed in the PATH environment variable.

 - Ensure system directories are writable only by administrators, which is Windows’ initial configuration.

 - Operate Windows PCs with a standard user (non-administrator) account.
 Administrator accounts should be used only when necessary.